FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 2.rst

 This example has a box culvert that is longer than the grid element.
 The channel segments are split up to allow for the width of the roadway.

-**Note:  This image shows how the culverts should look once they have been digitized**
+.. note::  This image shows how the culverts should look once they have been digitized

 .. image:: ../img/Workshop/Worksh074.png